erincampbell234/erincampbell234.github.io/index.md

 You can contact me on twitter @erincampbell234, or via email at ejcam@bu.edu

-I currently an applicant to MPH programs.
+I am an incoming MPH student at the George Washington University Milken Institute School of Public Health.

 ### Peer Reviewed Publications: